 Book knowledge only gets you so far.
 You need hands-on experience.

-I recommend working for an established locksmith company for at least 6-12 months before going solo.
-You’ll learn the business side—how locksmiths verify ownership, handle emergency lockouts, and deal with difficult situations.
+Plan on working for an established locksmith company for at least 6 to 12 months before going solo.
+You will learn the business side.
+Things like how locksmiths verify ownership, handle emergency lockouts, and deal with difficult situations.

-Most locksmith companies in Honolulu, Hilo, and Kailua-Kona will hire apprentices without prior experience if you’ve completed basic training.
-You’ll start with simple tasks like key duplication and residential lockouts, then gradually move into more complex work like programming transponder keys and automotive locksmithing.
+Most locksmith companies in Honolulu, Hilo, and Kailua-Kona will hire apprentices without prior experience if you have completed basic training.
+You will start with simple tasks like key duplication and residential lockouts, then gradually move into more complex work like programming transponder keys and automotive locksmithing.

 Step 3: Join ALOA and Get Certified